crossvale-inc/workshop-maintenance/README.md

 # Workshop-Maintenance

 ## Workshop startup
-Cluster must be on completely on before running the scripts To start the cluster in AWS N Virginia, startup the instances in the following order:
+To start the cluster in AWS N Virginia, startup the instances in the following order:
 * infranode
 * master
 * nfs
 * node 01,02,03,...(all numbered nodes)

+**NOTE**: The cluster https://master.xv33.acumena-os.com must be on completely on before running the scripts

 ## Startup script
 The services deploying within the OCP cluster as infrastructure for running the Workshop have to be started in a particular order.